Technical Communication (Optional Co-op)

 All assignments should comply with format and organization guidelines given by your professor.
 All assignments should be handed in on time unless prior arrangements have been negotiated with the professor.

-Professors in the Technical Communication program, in certain circumstances, may apply a rule whereby no late assignments will be accepted.
-These occurrences typically relate to assignments built around community partnerships, group work, or projects that require work to be completed by a specific date due to program limitations.
+Professors in the Technical Communications program, in certain circumstances, may apply a rule where no late assignments or presentations will be accepted.
+These occurrences typically relate to assignments built around partnerships with community partners, group work, or projects that require work to be completed by a specific date due to program limitations.

 Students are eligible to graduate upon completion of all academic requirements in their program of study, including co-op placements if applicable.
 Students are expected to respond to their invitation through their Student Portal.
 Convocation ceremonies are held in the spring and fall of each academic year.
 Students, who take longer than the advertised program length, are responsible for completing any new or additional courses due to a program design change.
 Students who complete their program after the scheduled completion date are required to fill out an Application to Graduate form and submit it with payment to the registrar's office.
 Students who are discontinued or have withdrawn and then return to the college will be placed in the current program design and must meet all requirements to graduate.